-The night [this present evil age] is almost gone and the day [of Christ’s return] is almost here.
-So let us fling away the works of darkness and put on the [full] armor of light.
-Let us conduct ourselves properly and honorably as in the [light of] day, not in carousing and drunkenness, not in sexual promiscuity and irresponsibility, not in quarreling and jealousy.
-But clothe yourselves with the Lord Jesus Christ, and make no provision for [nor even think about gratifying] the flesh in regard to its improper desires.
+The night is far spent, the day is at hand.
+Therefore let us cast off the works of darkness, and let us put on the armor of light.
+Let us walk properly, as in the day, not in revelry and drunkenness, not in lewdness and lust, not in strife and envy.
+But put on the Lord Jesus Christ, and make no provision for the flesh, to fulfill its lusts.

-When Jesus Christ returns life will change for everyone.
+When Jesus Christ returns, life will change for everyone.
 For the faithful follower, we will see the promise of a return to peace and perfection.
-When Jesus is among us there will be no more fear, worry, pain or anxiety.
+When Jesus is among us, there will be no more fear, worry, pain, or anxiety.
 The great and terrible day of the Lord indeed will be great for those who know him.
 Today, however, the evil age persists.
 Yet, we are commanded to live as if we are in the day of his return.
 This means that we are asked to take our vision of what life will be in the presence of Jesus Christ then and live that way now.
-We are to live today without fear, worry, pain or anxiety.
+We are to live today without fear, worry, pain, or anxiety.
 We are to exhibit in this evil age what it is to live in that day even though it has not yet arrived.
-God’s biblical future promises are our vision board, and we are to live as if the vision already has come to pass.
+God’s biblical future promises are no less real today, and we are to live as if they already have come to pass.